SR-2004/python-village_tourism_mgmt_sys-zensar/README.md

 2 - village_tourism management system.py :- complete python based restful api.

-3 - vlg-do_get.py :- contains do_get method and used to fetch data from server our database.
+3 - vlg-do_get.py :- contains do_get method and used to fetch data from server means our database.

 4 - vlg-do_post.py :- contains do_post method and used to create new  data from server or display booking information in our context.